The Swiss Post art collection

 The aim of the collection is to address current issues that are relevant to both Swiss Post and the Swiss population and to present them in exhibitions throughout the country.
 By committing to initiatives such as purchasing works of art, Swiss Post fulfils its social responsibility and makes a lasting contribution to promoting the Swiss art scene.

 Swiss Post’s art collection has a rich history.
-The Swiss Confederation’s funding commitment began in 1887 with the federal decree on the promotion and elevation of Swiss art and the Ordinance on Federal Promotion of Swiss Art, dated 29 September 1924.
+The Confederation’s commitment to the promotion of art began with the Federal Decree on the Promotion and Elevation of Swiss Art of 1887, as well as the Ordinance on Federal Promotion of Swiss Art of 29 September 1924.
 Today, the collection comprises some 400 works.

 Art in architecture

 After the Second World War, the Swiss Confederation decreed that a percentage of public building construction costs should be invested in art in architecture projects.
 This gave rise to artworks in and on Swiss Post buildings throughout Switzerland.
 By 2019, around 180 projects had come into being, some 130 of which continue to enhance public areas in the most stunning of ways.

 This portfolio tells the history of Switzerland from an artistic standpoint.
 Swiss Post perpetuates this initiative by commissioning more art in architecture projects in appropriate construction projects.
 The aim is to keep the traditional commitment alive, but also to create space for unique uses and make a considerable contribution to the living environment of our population.